Plainfield South High School

 The school's address, phone number, and school district belong to Plainfield, however, the school is within the Joliet city limits.

-Administration
+Staff and Administration

 The first principal, Thomas A. Hinsel, served from the opening of the school until 2004.

-Second principal was Dan Goggins who served 2004-2010.

-Third principal David Travis served 2010-2015.

-The current and fourth principal of Plainfield South High School is Bob Yanello since 2015.
+The second principal was Dan Goggins who served 2004-2010.
+The third principal David Travis served 2010-2015.
+The fourth principal of Plainfield South High School was Bob Yanello who served 2015-2023, and the fifth and current principal of Plainfield South High School is Lisa Smith who served since 2023.

-The current associate principal is Phil Pakowski.
-The assistant principals are Rich Golminas (discipline) and Kristi Boe (student services).
-The special education administrator is Beth Sanna.
+The current associate principal is Fernando Nieto, the assistant principals are Bill Bicker (discipline) and Karla Ortiz (student services), and the special education administrator is Michael Phillipps.

 Campus

 The school is located on the corner of Caton Farm Road and Ridge Road.
 The school has over 200 classrooms.
 Facilities include a fieldhouse, an auditorium, a competition gymnasium, and a cafeteria.
 A 4000-seat stadium, baseball and softball diamonds, tennis courts, and a track are among outdoor facilities.